netobserv/goflow2-kube-enricher/README.md

 Note: this is currently a prototype, not suitable for a production usage.
 Some improvements must be done such as adding a cache (kube informers) and supporting protobuf i/o.

+## Description

+This enricher adds kubernetes data to the output of `goflow2` based, by default, on the source and destination addresses of each record.

+The fields mapping can be overriden for more general purpose using the `-mapping` option.
+The default is `SrcAddr=Src,DstAddr=Dst`.
+Keys refer to the fields to look for in goflow2 output and values refer to the prefix to use in created fields.
+For instance, it could be possible to process the `NextHop` field the same way with `-mapping "SrcAddr=Src,DstAddr=Dst,NextHop=Nxt"`

+Generated fields are (with `[Prefix]` being by default `Src` or `Dst`):

+- `[Prefix]Pod`: pod name
+- `[Prefix]Namespace`: pod namespace
+- `[Prefix]HostIP`: pod's host IP
+- `[Prefix]Workload`: pod's workload, ie. controller/owner
+- `[Prefix]WorkloadKind`: workload kind (deployment, daemon set, etc.)
+- `[Prefix]Warn`: any warning message that could have been triggered while processing kube info

 ## Build image

 (This image will contain both goflow2 and the plugin)